WibciLabs/Indie-Apps/README.md

 # Indie Apps
-Here you will find a curated list of mobile apps released by indie hackers building bootstrapped businesses
+Here you will find a curated list of mobile apps released by indie hackers building bootstrapped businesses.
+Help your fellow app developers by downloading the app, giving an app store review, or even product feedback.

 ## Remotime: Freelancer Invoicing
 Simply manage your tasks, time and invoices